rayhanz/YahooWeather-API-PHP/README.md

 # YahooWeather-API-PHP
-This repository holds a simple PHP Class that can get Weather Updates with the help of Yahoo Weather API
+This library is a PHP implementation of Yahoo Weather API.
+It allows querying for many weather conditions for specified location on the world.It supports both WOEID and City Name Search and soon gonna add cache system to it.